 Place the cake in the refrigerator for about 15 minutes to insure it’s set before slicing and serving.
 We just ate it with our hands.
 Yummmm!

 So much fun and yum going on in this simple, sweet and colorful cake!
 I hope it brightens your next celebration!

-- 2 (9.3 ounce) boxes rainbow colored cereal (I used Fruit Loops Bloopers)
+- 2 (9.3 ounce) boxes rainbow colored cereal (such as Trix or Fruit Loops Bloopers)

 - 18 cups mini marshmallows, separated

 - 9 tablespoons butter, separated